Marquette University Law School: Employment outcomes

 Based on data on the Class of 2015 submitted to the American Bar Association, Section of Legal Education and Admissions to the Bar, 62% of graduates obtained full-time, long term positions requiring bar admission (i.e., jobs as lawyers), within 9 months of graduation.
 Marquette Law's Law School Transparency under-employment score is 22.9%, indicating the percentage of the Class of 2014 unemployed, pursuing an additional degree, or working in a non-professional, short-term, or part-time job nine months after graduation.

 Ranking

-In its 2024 Best Law Schools rankings, U.S. News & World Report ranked the law school 71st in the nation, and 11th for its part-time program.
+In its 2026 law school rankings, U.S. News & World Report ranked the law school 59th in the nation.

 Cost of attendance

-Tuition for the 2016-2017 academic year is $43,530 for full-time J.D. students and $1,725 per credit for part-time J.D. students.
+Tuition for the 2016–2017 academic year is $43,530 for full-time J.D. students and $1,725 per credit for part-time J.D. students.
 In a typical year some one-third of students receive merit-based scholarships.
 The Law School Transparency estimated debt-financed cost of attendance for three years is $231,690.